kirkoov/kittygramme/README.md

 - This project uses YandexPracticum's React template (frontend) & serves for your favourite cats to be added & boasted of online;
 - The motivation behind is better learn this backend dev stack & include it in my portfolio;
-- Once modified locally & pushed to its GitHub repo, this project moves on along the yaml-based orchestration lines to rebuild the docker images accordingly & auto-redeploy the project to the live server; the associated Telegram bot will notify me about the deploy;
+- Once modified locally & pushed to its GitHub repo, this project moves on along the yaml-based orchestration lines to rebuild the docker images accordingly & auto-redeploy the project to the live server; the associated Telegram bot will notify me about the deployment;
 - If you're passionate about sharing your feline pet's pix online & seeing same from other cat people, please head for the [website](https://kittygramme.zapto.org/), sign up & on.

 Tools & stack: #Python #Yaml #API #Docker #Nginx #PostgreSQL #Gunicorn #Djoser #JWT #TelegramBot #CI-CD #SublimeText #Flake8 #Ruff #Black #Mypy #DjDT